gearoenix/gearoenix/README.md

   - Git clone this repository
   - Install sdl2 development package in your Linux distribution.
   - Open your lovely IDE, I personally use Qt Creator.
-  - Add all there gearoenix folder to your project and easily compile it.
+  - Add all the gearoenix folder to your project.
+  - Add SDL2 and GL and pthread support to your compiler settings.
   - If you are building the default test of gearoenix you need a static file download it from [here](https://hossein-noroozpour.github.io/gearoenix-static-files/data.gx3d)